Especially the conscious focus that Mr. Haanel described in Point #28 of Week Fourteen of The Master Key System.

 Focus is something with which most people struggle

 All too often, life interruptus rears its ugly head.

 Life interruptus … That destroyer of time and waster of energy.

 If you make your plan and then stick to it, then you are increasing the chances of maintaining your desired focus and therefore achieving your goals.

-If you constantly find yourself depleting your energy on useless, unfocused tasks and endeavors, then you will find yourself adrift, not getting to where you want to be.
+If you constantly find yourself depleting your energy on useless, unfocused tasks, then you will find yourself adrift, not getting to where you want to be.